jlelito/events-dapp/README.md

 6. Test out creating events, buying tickets, and transferring tickets all tracked on the Ethereum blockchain!

 # MetaMask downloaded
-1. Navigate to https://jlelito.github.io/events-dapp/ and confirm MetaMask connection
+1. Navigate to https://jlelito.github.io/events-dapp/ and confirm MetaMask connection, make sure you are connected to Ropsten
 2. Receive test Ether from Ropsten faucets at either https://faucet.ropsten.be/ or https://faucet.metamask.io/
 3. Test out creating events, buying tickets, and transferring tickets all tracked on the Ethereum blockchain!